 So, we focused on outdoor activities and local eateries or breweries that generally had low traffic and more locals.

-Here’s a bullet list of the various activities and things we did on our week-long staycation for four people:
+Here’s a bullet list of the 14 staycation activities and things we did on our week-long staycation for four people:

 - Home-cooked meals shared potluck style

 - Zipline and obstacle course

 - Sampled new casual restaurants